kyamagu/mexopencv/README.markdown

     mxArray* plhs[0] = MxArray(sc);
     mxArray* plhs[0] = MxArray(sp); // Only 2D float to double

-Check `MxArraay.hpp` for the complete list of conversion API.
+Check `MxArraay.hpp` for a complete list of the conversion API.

 If you rather want to develop a matlab function that internally calls a mex function, make use of the `+cv/private` directory.
 Any function placed under